Bangladesh Garment Worker Shot Dead In New Wage Protests - UrduPoint

 Bangladesh Garment Worker Shot Dead In New Wage Protests

+Bangladeshi woman was shot dead Wednesday during violent protests by garment workers after they rejected a government wage increase offer, with the victim's husband blaming the police

-Dhaka, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2023) A Bangladeshi woman was shot dead Wednesday in the latest violent protests by garment workers after they rejected a government wage increase offer, with the victim's husband blaming the police.
+Dhaka, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2023) A Bangladeshi woman was shot dead Wednesday during violent protests by garment workers after they rejected a government wage increase offer, with the victim's husband blaming the police.

 The South Asian country's 3,500 garment factories account for around 85 percent of its $55 billion in annual exports, supplying many of the world's top brands including Levi's, Zara and H&M.